apocalyptech/advmap/README.md

 * Added "Connection Helper" room type which just serves as a passthrough for more complex connection paths.
 No text is drawn for Connection Helpers.
 * Added Orange as a color.

+**v9**

+* No format differences - version bump used to fix some internal data inconsistency.